A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU

-After integrating the Python interface into the AMSS-NCKU framework, users need only specify the basic input and numerical settings for black hole system—including relevant physical parameters (black hole's mass, charge, spin, as well as its initial position and orbital momentum), along with additional parameters related to the numerical methods and grid structure employed(such as the computational equation form, order of finite-difference method, number of grid levels and grid points in AMR).
-All these basic inputs and numerical settings are stored in a single Python script file AMSS\underline{~}NCKU\underline{~}Input.py (which is presented in Appendix).
-To start the AMSS-NCKU simulations, the users should: \begin{itemize} \item 1.
-Change the Python script file AMSS\underline{~}NCKU\underline{~}Input.py \item 2.
-Execute the following command in the bash terminal \end{itemize} \lstset{language=Bash}
+The Python interface enables the automatic streamlining of the entire AMSS-NCKU simulation process, including initializing and executing the AMSS-NCKU code to perform numerical simulations of black hole systems.
+In a numerical relativity simulation process, users only need to specify the basic input and numerical settings for black hole system in a single Python script file \texttt{AMSS\underline{~}NCKU\underline{~}Input.py}, whose example is presented in Appendix.
+These settings include relevant physical parameters (black hole's mass, charge, spin, initial position and orbital momentum), along with additional parameters related to the numerical methods and grid structure used in the simulation (such as the computational equation form, order of finite-difference method, numbers of grid levels, and numbers of grid points in AMR structure).
+To run an AMSS-NCKU simulation, users simply execute the following command in the bash terminal: